dmlc/dgl/README.md

 ### A GPU-ready graph library

 DGL provides a powerful graph object that can reside on either CPU or GPU.
-It bundles structural data as well as features for a better control.
+It bundles structural data as well as features for better control.
 We provide a variety of functions for computing with graph objects including efficient and customizable message passing primitives for Graph Neural Networks.

 ### A versatile tool for GNN researchers and practitioners